themindfulbit/themindfulbit.github.io/_drafts/a-time-to-plant.md

 ### A Personal Note

-First off, I'd like to thank the folks who have made this all possible.
+First off, I'd like to thank the folks who have made this possible.
 In addition to my friends and tireless partners Potatowire, [Bob VanderClay](http://twitter.com/takitapart), and [Mark VanderClay](http://twitter.com/djtaco), I would never have started podcasting without the trust, support, and friendship of [Gabe Weatherhead](http://macdrifter.com).
 His show with [Jeff Hunsberger](http://technologynotes.net/), [Nerds on Draft](http://www.nerdsondraft.com/), is still the one I look forward to the most each week.

 Finally, I'd like to thank *you*.